mozilla/dxr/docs/source/development.rst

    which it can be automatically found.
 This method saves boilerplate and should be used unless there is a compelling need otherwise.
-Behind the scenes, an actual Plugin object is constructed implicitly: see :class:`~dxr.plugins.Plugin.from_namespace` for details of the naming convention.
+Behind the scenes, an actual Plugin object is constructed implicitly: see :meth:`~dxr.plugins.Plugin.from_namespace` for details of the naming convention.

 Here is the Plugin object's API, in case you do decide to construct one